hipe/tmx/zerk/doc/issues/040-expression-agent-introduction.md

 # what is the deal with expression agents? :[#040]

+## design objectives for the new expression agent technique

+  - expression agents are stateless
+  - expression agents can often have no member data

+  - the newest scanner is the way

+## about the new methods :[#here.3]

 ## objective & scope

 generally we use "expression agents" when we want to say something.